Moving to Kentucky in 2023? Complete Moving Guide

-Are you considering moving to Kentucky in 2023?
+Are you considering moving to Kentucky ?
 If you enjoy rock climbing, hiking, camping, kayaking and offroad adventures, moving to Kentucky will be perfect for you.

 Famous for being the horse capital of the world, Kentucky is home to about 450 horse farms as well as the world's largest thoroughbred auction house.
 If you enjoy horse riding and horse racing, moving to Kentucky will be a great idea.